 3.1.1 A Third Party must verify the existence of internal documented information security and privacy policies and practices related to Smart Meter-based Information and identify the personnel responsible for ensuring the internal policies and practices are followed.

+3.1.2 A Third Party must provide documentation to evidence training and ongoing awareness activities regarding their privacy policies and practices.

-3.1.2 A Third Party must describe the internal auditing and monitoring practices for the collection, access, use, retention, and disclosure of Smart Meter-based Information activities.
+3.1.3 A Third Party must describe the internal auditing and monitoring practices for the collection, access, use, retention, and disclosure of Smart Meter-based Information activities.

-3.1.3 A Third Party must maintain records related to their disclosures of Smart Meter-based Information to other Third Parties and retain those records for a reasonable period subject to the Governing Documents and requirements of the Applicable Regulatory Authority.
+3.1.4 A Third Party must maintain records related to their disclosures of Smart Meter-based Information to other Third Parties and retain those records for a reasonable period subject to the Governing Documents and requirements of the Applicable Regulatory Authority.